 Understanding leads and categorizing them helps streamline interactions and close them faster.
 Different businesses use different mechanisms to categorize leads based on criteria suited to their business model.
 For example, an ecommerce brand like Flipkart categorizes its leads based on the activities taken by visitors on its platform, and we (Corefactors-a B2B software company) categorize leads based on newsletter subscriptions, freemium signups, etc. In general, leads are categorized based on the below-mentioned factors:

-• Sales Qualified Leads (SQLs) are those who have shown interest in buying your product or service.
+- Sales Qualified Leads (SQLs) are those who have shown interest in buying your product or service.
 For example, people who book a demo session of the product or service, take a free trial, reach out to the sales team to know about the product or service, or are referred by your existing customer.
 It is essential to collect certain information about the lead, such as the pain points, budget, demographic, etc., before being qualified as an SQLs.
+Moreover, when creating a product roadmap, consider the feedback from sales-qualified leads to meet customer needs.

 2. Based on interests